victor-barbe/DevOps-project/README.md

 ## Configure and provision a virtual environment and run your application using the IaC approach

 To use the IaC approach for our project, we need to create a Virtual Machine that will be configured using Vagrant.
 Then, we will provide the virtual Machine using Ansible.
+The files needed for IaC will be located in the [`iac`](iac) folder.

 1. Creating a VM with Vagrant